- What do I need to consider before taking out a loan?

 I am from Wales, Scotland or Northern Ireland - can I get a Master's Loan?

-If you’re starting a postgraduate Doctoral course on or after 1 August 2018, you may be eligible for a Postgraduate Doctoral Loan.
-This is to help towards your tuition and living costs.
-It is non-income assessed and has to be paid back.
+If you’re starting a postgraduate Doctoral course, you may be eligible for a Postgraduate Doctoral Loan to help towards your tuition and living costs.
+Postgraduate Doctoral Loans are non-income assessed and have to be paid back.

 What is the eligibility criteria?